jackewings/PortfolioProjects/README.md

 This project features an interactive Excel Dashboard displaying a coffee shop's sales by market, product type, and sales over time.

 **Key Tasks:**
+- Processed and cleaned the raw data, leveraging pivot tables to generate various visual representations.
-- Created an interactive Excel Dashboard to display coffee shop sales data.
+- Engineered an interactive Excel Dashboard, integrating the visualizations to showcase sales data for the coffee shop.
-- Visualized sales by market, product type, and over time to provide clear and actionable insights.
+- Illustrated sales trends across markets, product types, and time periods, delivering practical insights.

 ## Getting Started